 Luke 15:1-2 Then drew near unto him all the publicans and sinners for to hear him.
 And the Pharisees and scribes murmured, saying, This man receiveth sinners, and eateth with them.

-♦Do we remember the last time we helped someone who may have had a less than desirable occupation?
-Or given our ear to a troubled soul that hadn’t been saved so their language was laced with profanity?
-I dare to ask when was the last time we embraced someone that didn’t exhibit the best hygiene?
+♦Do you remember the last time you helped someone who may have had a less than desirable occupation?
+Or given your ear to a troubled soul that hadn’t been saved and their language was laced with profanity?
+When was the last time you embraced someone that didn’t have the best hygiene?
 Whew! ♦ But Jesus did!
 He met people where they were in order to turn their hearts to His.

 When we criticize others because of their spiritual, physical, financial, or academic placement is it to lift them up or push them down?
 Treating others with love and respect is what we are called to do.
 The next time we look at someone in disgust because of their outward appearance let us remember that God sees our hearts.